 Customer support is applicable in emergency situations given the BWP's service area and customer base.
 BWP includes a communications protocol for communication and coordination with its primary stakeholders, which include Burbank Fire Department, City Manager, other utilities, elected officials, fire agencies and first responders, and BWP's emergency response support team.
-Communication with customers impacted by the denergizing of electrical lines during an emergency would be initiated using BWP's standard communication protocols.
+Communication with customers impacted by the de-energizing of electrical lines during an emergency would be initiated using BWP's standard communication protocols.
+Customer notification of outages would follow the procedure outlined in section 5.6.